The Curtis Palmer Program is based on the NHS 5 steps to better mental health wellbeing, so our courses are designed around these 5 steps

 Learn to support the development and well-being of the people you manage with this online course from The Open University and CMI.
 Free 4 weeks 3 hours per week.

 Our outward bounds events usually start with a simple mountain walk or weekend at an activity centre and build up to learning to wild camp/canoe.
 We have annual expeditions abroad that we train towards.
 Service users that progress well through the program get the chance to be sponsored to attend and train as instructors to help on future courses so there is a real 360 approach.
 Those that sought help become those that give help to others as we know there is a healing process in that.
-At present we are sponsoring service users to train for their Mountain Leaders and Lowland Leaders courses.
+At present we are sponsoring service users to train for their Mountain Leaders, 2 day NNAS Award (Bronze Award intro to map reading) and Lowland Leaders courses.